Storytelling and childlessness

 More recently, Apple TV's Trying portrays an infertile couple, Nikki and Jason, attempting conception on a bus after exhausting their three rounds of IVF on the NHS (they must live in a good postcode).
 They successfully get through the adoption panel in one series (series writer Andy Wolton is adopted himself).

 Media and news have a lot to answer for when it comes to informing society and opinion.
-As my Full Stop podcast co-host, Michael Hughes, pointed out in an early recording, all the men without children on Game of Thrones were portrayed as weaker.
+All the men without children on Game of Thrones were portrayed as weaker.

 I struggled to locate well-known, positive references in fictional popular culture where a childless person was treated with respect, empathy, and kindness by giving them space to own their narrative.
 They seemed to be given a magic solution that resulted in parenthood or were gradually erased from the storyline.